Cooum River: Eco restoration and nature trail

 Key aspects of the Cooum river eco-restoration plan includes 11 maintenance ways of 9.6 km, 22 walkways of 24 km, and 17 cycle tracks of 19 km, in addition to 24 parks and riverfront vegetation.
 The total budget for the eco-restoration is ₹ 19,340 million.

 As part of the eco-restoration, in July 2018, the corporation began work on the 1.5-km nature trail between the College Road bridge in Nungambakkam and the Munroe bridge in Chetput.
 Modelled on the San Antonio River Walk in the United States, the trail is being built in two phases at a cost of ₹ 98.2 million and includes a butterfly park in a 5000 square meter area.
 Given the raise in the maximum flood level in the past years being 70% to 5.94 meters, the boardwalk has been increased from 3.5 meters to more than 6 meters using corrosion-resistant steel.
 The boardwalk will measure 1.65 meters and will be covered with greenery, with a provision to park 70 vehicles.
 The butterfly park will be built in the second phase.

 Occasional water flows

 During the Indian Ocean tsunami of 2004, the empty waterway enabled it to take in much of the incoming ocean water.
-Some say this would not have been possible had the river been in full flow.
+Disaster Management Analysts this would not have been possible if the river had been in full flow.

 In November 2005, three days of torrential rains flushed out the waste and cleaned up the river, and the river looked clear for a brief period.
 Egrets and cormorants too were cited flocking the river to feast on fish.
 The river discharged the floodwater at a rate of about 21500 m3/s.